Arkansas Highway 192

-Arkansas Highway 192 (AR 192, Hwy.
-192) is a designation for two state highways in Garland County, Arkansas.
-One route of 5.32 mi runs from US Route 70 (US 70) to Lakeshore Drive near Lake Hamilton.
-A second routing begins east of Lake Ouachita State Park at Highway 227 and runs northeast to Highway 7 near Hot Springs Village.
+Arkansas Highway 192 (AR 192) is a designation for two state highways in Garland County, Arkansas.
+One segment of 5.32 mi runs from U.S. Route 70 (US 70) west of Rockwell.
+A second segment of 5.57 mi runs from Highway 227 east of Lake Ouachita State Park east to Highway 7 at Hot Springs Village.

 Route description

-US 70 to Lake Hamilton
+Rockwell to Lake Hamilton

-Highway 192 begins at US 70 southwest of Hot Springs and winds generally south along the shoreline to terminate at Northshore Drive.
+Highway 192 begins at US 70 west of Rockwell and winds generally south along the shoreline as Marion Anderson Road, with state maintenance ending at Northshore Drive west of Lake Hamilton.
 Traffic counts from the Arkansas State Highway and Transportation Department (AHTD) reveal that less than 500 vehicles per day (VPD) used Highway 192 along its routing from US 70 to Northshore Drive.

 Lake Ouachita State Park to Hot Springs Village

-The highway begins near Lake Ouachita State Park at Highway 227.
-The route runs almost directly northeast through very rural and heavily forested areas of Garland County.
-Highway 192 terminates at its only junction with a state highway, Highway 7 at the outskirts of Hot Springs Village.
+The route begins at Highway 227 east of Lake Ouachita State Park.
+Highway 192 runs almost directly northeast through very rural and heavily forested areas of Garland County.
+The route terminates at its only junction with a state highway, Highway 7 at Hot Springs Village.
 This segment was added to the state highway system in 2004 and averages approximately 1800 vehicles per day along the entire routing.